Saturn - Central Registrar

 When a node registers, it informs the registrar which cluster it belongs to.
 Additionally, the node reports the applications running on it.
 Other nodes in the same cluster receive notifications about the newly connected node and its applications.
 Any changes in application statuses are also reported to the registrar, which in turn notifies all participants in the cluster.

-For more details, see the Saturn Client section.
+For more details, see the section.